NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 root      34001   0.0  0.2   11492   2768  0  S+   22:27     0:00.00 grep /usr/local/sbin/clamd
 {{< /highlight >}}

-So, always the grep command gets counted as one line since it is a running process at the moment the output of <code>ps aux</code> from the left side of pipe is getting piped to the second part of the command.
+So, the <code>grep</code> command will always gets counted as one line since it is a running process at the moment the output of <code>ps aux</code> from the left side of pipe is getting piped to the second part of the command.
 Using one more pipe we try to eliminate any <code>grep</code> processes from the results before feeding the output to the last <code>grep</code>.
 This is what <code>grep -v grep</code> does in the following command</code>.
-So, if it finds the clamd process it returns the following output, or else nothing at all (which signifies the daemon is not running):
+So, if it finds the <code>clamd</code> process it returns the following output, or else nothing at all (which signifies the daemon is not running):

 {{< highlight sh >}}
 $ ps aux | grep -v grep | grep /usr/local/sbin/clamd